Download our FREE The Educating Parent Resource Directories today! Plus... more FREE resources!

 There are several great resources for math drills, but one to consider is DadsWorksheets.com.
 There are math fact drills for all four of the core operations ( Addition, Subtraction, Multiplication and Division), as well as worksheets that delve into more advanced math topics.
 The timed fact drills are designed to teach math facts incrementally, so the worksheets in a series introduce only a few facts at a time.
 When your child can complete one of the sets of math facts easily without errors, you move on to the next level until all of the math facts for a given operation are mastered.

 There are several versions of each worksheet at each level, so there is no risk of a student memorizing worksheet answers.
 So for example if your daughter is on Level C in the multiplication worksheets, you just pick one of the worksheets from that level, print it out and turn her lose.
 You can choose versions that have enough practice problems for one minute or two minute timed tests.
 There's a fantastic online timer with fun sounds for doing the tests and other support tools like a printable multiplication table if you need reference help as well.
+And if you are working on fractions, have a look at their fraction worksheets and the color fraction calculator.

 So how did all of these math resources wind up on the Internet?
 We'll let Dad himself answer.